whoschek/bzfs/README.md

 *  Skip processing of the SRC_DATASET and DST_DATASET and only process their descendant datasets, i.e. children, and children of children, etc (with --recursive).
 No dataset is processed unless --recursive is also specified.
-Analogy: `wbackup-zfs --recursive --skip-parent src dst` is akin to Unix `cp -r src/* dst/`
+Analogy: `bzfs --recursive --skip-parent src dst` is akin to Unix `cp -r src/* dst/`

 <!-- -->